 I’ve recently traveled a few times for personal trips with my family.
 It’s been really great to get away, and I’ve appreciated the time spent not working or stressing out about my house.

 I specifically made it a point for these trips to focus on the pre-travel things: packing, getting the house ready, and making sure that we left with everything and with no stress.

 Normally, I would make a small list in Drafts of things I needed to pack.
 I might keep it in Drafts, or I would use a checklist action and workflow to move it over to my Travel list in 2Do.

 And while that worked, I really wish I had the new features that come with the release of 2Do v3.8.3.
-Continue reading “Making 2Do Lists Better”
+More “Making 2Do Lists Better”